aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-1a.md

 In this exercise, you'll learn how to provision an Azure Database for PostgreSQL resources in your Azure subscription.

-## Objectives
+## Objective

-After you complete this lab, you will be able to:

-- Create Azure Database for PostgreSQL Flexible Server.
+After you complete this lab, you will be able to provision Azure Database for PostgreSQL Flexible Server.

 ## Architecture Diagram